 The Blue Ridge Mountains offer nothing short of spectacular views and gorgeous forest scenery.
 Hidden within these forests are calculated paths and woodland adventures just waiting for you and your family to enjoy.
-Whether your goal is an overlook of the mountain ranges or a rushing waterfall, this will help you master the public hiking trails around Rumbling Bald Resort.
+Whether your goal is an overlook of the mountain ranges or a rushing waterfall, this will help you master the public hiking trails around Rumbling Bald on Lake Lure.

 1) Buffalo Creek Park Trail